rinatkhaziev/wp-frontend-uploader/readme.txt

 == Changelog ==

+= 0.5.1 (Apr 11, 2013) =

+* Ability to autoapprove files( See settings )
+* Bugfix: ensure that there's no PHP errors in some certain cases

 = 0.5 (Apr 10, 2013) =

 * Ability to pick files allowed for uploading from the plugin's settings